melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 # Assessment Model Diagnostics

-Describe all diagnostics

 ## Sensitivity to Assumptions, Data and, Weighting

 To better understand how data from individual fishery sectors or scientific surveys affected assessment results, we excluded data sets from the likelihood, one fleet at a time (referred to here as a “drop-one” analysis).
 “Fleet” in this sense refers to either a fishing fleet or a survey “fleet.”
 To do this, we set “lambdas” (multipliers for each likelihood component) equal to zero.
 This is equivalent to removing the data from the model.
 When composition data were excluded, the selectivity parameters for that fleet were fixed at the base model estimates to standardize the size and age composition of harvested fish.
 When abundance indices were excluded, relevant catchability and ‘extraSE’ parameters associated with the index were not estimated.
 Composition data weights for the remaining fleets were kept consistent with the base model values.
 Results from all the ‘drop-one’ runs were compared to the base model using time series plots and tables containing likelihood components, parameter estimates and derived quantities.

-Drop-one analysis of the northern California assessment revealed slightly larger variability in spawning output trends relative to the south, but all runs were still within the range of uncertainty estimated by the base model (Figure \@ref(drop-spawnbio)).
-Removal of most fleets had little effect on terminal stock status, with best estimates in the vicinity of target biomass levels (Figure \@ref(drop-bratio)).
+Drop-one analysis of the northern California assessment revealed slightly larger variability in spawning output trends relative to the south, but all runs were still within the range of uncertainty estimated by the base model (Figure \@ref(fig:drop-spawnbio)).
+Removal of most fleets had little effect on terminal stock status, with best estimates in the vicinity of target biomass levels (Figure \@ref(fig:drop-bratio)).
 An exception was removal of the REC_PC fleet, which caused the best estimate of terminal depletion to drop just above the minimum stock size threshold.
 This suggests that the REC_PC data sets, together, favor a less-depleted stock relative to data from the other fleets.
 The strength of the 2016 year class is sensitive to the removal of fleet-specific data sets (Figure \@ref(fig:recdev)).
 Removal of the REC_PR fleet produces the largest estimates of 2016 cohort size, and removal of the NWFSC_TWL fleet estimates a 2016 deviation that is less than half as large (but still positive).
 Uncertainty in the strength of this recent year class should be taken into consideration for short term forecasts of stock abundance and yield.
 Changes in likelihoods, parameter estimates and derived quantities are recorded in Table \@ref(tab:drop-one).
 Comparison of likelihoods among drop-one scenarios should be treated with caution due to changes in the data sets that were fit in each model run.